mrcloudchase/AI-CONTENT-DEVELOPER/content-type-selection-prompt.md

   <output_rules>
     - chain_of_thought: Array of strings, minimum 3 items, maximum 10 items
-    - selected_type: Must be exactly one of: "overview", "concept", "quickstart", "howto", "tutorial" (lowercase only)
+    - selected_type: Must be exactly one of: "overview", "concept", "quickstart", "howto", "tutorial", "unable_to_determine"
     - confidence: Decimal number between 0.0 and 1.0 (e.g., 0.85, not 85%)
-    - detected_intent: String describing user's goal
+    - detected_intent: String describing user's goal (or "unclear" if ambiguous)
     - material_classification: Must be exactly one of: "procedural", "conceptual", "mixed"
-    - matching_indicators: Array of strings, minimum 1 item
+    - matching_indicators: Array of strings, minimum 1 item (can be empty array if unable_to_determine)
     - estimated_time: Either "X minutes", "X-Y minutes", or exactly "not applicable"
+    - missing_information: Array of strings explaining what's needed (only include when selected_type is "unable_to_determine")
   </output_rules>
 </required_output_format>